06T/CursorSetup/README.md

 - 🧠 **Infinite Memory Engine**: Recursive summarization automatically compresses history.
 Context limits are a thing of the past.
 - 🛠️ **Universal Tool Protocol**: Generic ReAct pattern.
 Just register any Python function in `available_tools`, and the Agent learns to use it.
-- ⚡️ **OpenAI Compatible**: Optimized for GPT-4o, GPT-4 Turbo, and other OpenAI-compatible models with function calling capabilities.
+- ⚡️ **Cursor Native**: Automatically uses Cursor's active local model—no API keys required.
+Works seamlessly with Cursor's built-in AI capabilities.

 ## 🚀 Quick Start